gvwilson/sdxpy/src/lint/index.md

 but they are different variables.

-Let's start by defining a class that handles [%i "module" "modules" %] and functions.
+Let's start by defining a class that handles variables in [%i "module" "modules" %] and functions.
-Since functions can be defined inside modules, and inside other functions, our class's constructor creates a list that we will use as a stack to keep track of what scopes we're currently in:
+Since functions can be defined inside modules and other functions, our class's constructor creates a list that we will use as a stack to keep track of what scopes we're currently in: